eric-horodyski/ionic-tutorials-poc/docs/intro.md

 };
 ```

-Wrap `IonReactRouter` with the new provider so the Context can be shared with the tabs.
+Don't forget to wrap `IonReactRouter` with the new provider so the Context can be shared with the Tabs.

 <CH.Section rows={3}>